GCSE English LanguageApply Now

 EDEXCEL GCSE in English Language

-A recent GCSE English Language qualification at Grade D or Grade 3 or a recent Level 2 English Functional Skills
+A recent GCSE English Language qualification at Grade D or Grade 3 or a recent Level 2 English Functional Skills qualification.

-If English is not your first language, you may need to complete ESOL
+English is not your first language, you may need to complete ESOL

 English Language is arguably the most important GCSE subject, being a necessary requirement for most Further and Higher Education courses, as well as a wide range of jobs.

-How to analyse writers’ use of language to convey their views, ideas and values.
+What will I learn: How to analyse writers’ use of language to convey their views, ideas and values.
 To do this you will engage with a range of fiction and non-fiction writing from the 19th to 21st century.
 You will also learn how to write in a range of styles for different audiences and purposes.
 This will include both imaginative and transactional writing.

 GCSE English Language is an essential subject for progression to many other courses.
 Many universities and employers require that you have at least a grade 4 in this subject.